CHiPs: Cast changes

 In the fifth season (1981–82), Estrada went on strike over a dispute over syndication profits.
-As a result, he did not appear in three episodes; for that period he was replaced by Jenner (Officer Steve McLeish).
+As a result, he did not appear in three episodes; for that period he was replaced by Bruce Jenner (Officer Steve McLeish).

-Despite their successful pairing on-screen, Wilcox and Estrada did not always get along behind the camera.
-Wilcox fell out with the producers over what he saw as continual favoritism toward Estrada, and did not return for the sixth and final season.
+Despite their successful pairing on-screen, Wilcox and Estrada did not always get along behind the camera (though they later settled their differences and are now friends).
+Estrada managed to have producers fire Wilcox before the sixth and final season.
 Wilcox was replaced by Tom Reilly (Officer Bobby Nelson).

 Bruce Penhall, a native of Balboa Island, Newport Beach, and a motorcycle speedway rider who had won the 1981 and 1982 Speedway World Championships, was also introduced as cadet–probationary officer Bruce Nelson, Bobby's younger brother in 1982–83.
-The Season 6 episode "Speedway Fever" (aired November 7, 1982) centered on Penhall's character Nelson winning the 1982 Speedway World Final at the Los Angeles Memorial Coliseum, with scenes filmed in the pits during the meeting.
+The season 6 episode "Speedway Fever" (aired November 7, 1982) centered on Penhall's character Nelson winning the 1982 Speedway World Final at the Los Angeles Memorial Coliseum, with scenes filmed in the pits during the meeting.
 The episode also used television coverage of the final, with dubbed commentary.
 Penhall later admitted that having a bodyguard and having to have makeup done in the pits in full view of his competitors at the World Final only added to the pressure he was under both as a rider and a rookie actor and that it felt weird having to "buddy up to Ponch" in front of the other riders while the World Final was taking place.
 In order to become a full-time member of the CHiPs cast, Penhall had officially announced his retirement from speedway racing on the podium of the 1982 World Final.

 Production

 According to a 1998 TV Guide article, show creator Rick Rosner was a reserve deputy with the Los Angeles County Sheriff's Department.
 During a coffee break on an evening patrol shift in the mid-1970s he saw two young CHP officers on motorcycles which gave him the idea for this series.
 He later created 240-Robert, which seemed like a hybrid of CHiPs and Emergency!.
 Episodes occasionally mention Jon Baker's service in Vietnam.
 This makes his character one of the earliest regular (and one of the more positive) portrayals of a Vietnam veteran on television.
 Larry Wilcox himself served 13 months in Vietnam as a Marine artilleryman.